Skip to main content

 How to use this section safely

 The inside-scoop terms are useful as context, not as instructions.
-If a post uses internal acronyms, treat that as a signal that the person may have store access, not as a promise that the item will penny in your store.
+If a post uses internal acronyms, treat that as a clue about store context, not as proof that an item will penny in your store.

-• Look for multiple, recent reports before you act.
+• Look for multiple, recent community posts with SKU + store + date before you act.

 • Use internal terms as a tie-breaker, not your only reason to drive.